-- (ed) The cash equivalent of three (3) months' rent, based on the median monthly rent for a similar-sized unit with the same number of bedrooms and bathrooms as determined by a survey taken at least once a year of apartment rents in Mountain View. - (de) An additional three five thousand dollars (\$35,000) per rental unit for special-circumstances households adjusted annually at the beginning of the calendar year on January 1 for inflation based on the consumer price index for the San Francisco Bay Area. - 2.
+- (d) The cash equivalent of three (3) months' rent, based on the median monthly rent for a similar-sized unit with the same number of bedrooms and bathrooms as determined by a survey taken at least once a year of apartment rents in Mountain View. - (e) An additional eight thousand dollars (\$8,000) per rental unit for special-circumstances households adjusted annually for inflation based on the consumer price index for the San Francisco Bay Area.
+The adjustment shall be made at the beginning of the calendar year. - 2.
 For those residential households receiving written notice prior to entering into a written or oral agreement to become a tenant, that an application to convert their rental unit to another use was on file with the city or had already been approved and would result in their displacement, relocation assistance shall only include a sixty (60) day subscription to a rental agency. - 3.
 If tenants are eligible for relocation benefits under state or federal law, tenant's relocation benefits shall be consistent with whichever law provides the greatest level of benefit. - g.
 Rental housing agreement.
 An agreement, oral or written, or implied, between a landlord and tenant for use or occupancy of a rental unit and for housing services. - h.
 Rental unit.
 Any building, structure or part thereof, and land appurtenant thereto, or any other rental property rented or offered for rent for residential purposes, together with all housing services connected with use or occupancy of such property, such as common areas and recreational facilities held out for use by the tenant.